How to Register for the ACT

-- A computer or laptop with internet connection (phones and tablets aren’t recommended)
+- A computer, phone, or tablet with internet connection

 - Credit/debit card or other form of payment

-- Be able to provide general info about your high school courses
+- General information about your high school courses

 - 1 headshot photo for identification purposes

-- You are enrolled in a National School Lunch Program
+- You are enrolled in a free or reduced-price lunch program at school

-- You’re enrolled in a federal, state, or local program that aids students from low-income families (TRIO programs such as Upward Bound)
+- You’re enrolled in a federal, state, or local program that aids students from low-income families (such as GEAR UP or Upward Bound)

 - You reside in a foster home, are a ward of the state, or are homeless